petre-renware/sdeven/doc_src/SDEVEN.45_OPME.md

     * established quality (factors) will not decrease
     * the `sprint` corresponding *CHANGELOG* is refined as needed
     * scope may be clarified and renegotiated with the Product Owner / Product Manager as more is useful *but having in mind first assumption*
+    * the `sprintPLAN` is the subject of ROADMAP file update

 But *where comes from* the `sprint`?
-Well it comes from an issue list, usually found on ROADMAP file or a shorter list, but ROADMAP is the preferred way, place and this is "the way" SDEVEN recommend.
+Well it comes from an issue list, usually found on ROADMAP file or a shorter list, but ROADMAP is the preferred way, place and this is "the way" SDEVEN recommend ([see also the SDEVEN.55_TRACE procedure](SDEVEN.55_TRACE.md)).

 Otherwise, a `sprintPLAN` is absolutely similar to any other software development plan regarding an issue that has *a clear and completely defined finality*.